 Greek and Icelandic-style yogurt can be the perfect quick and nutritious foods, but only if you buy the right ones.
 There are many Greek yogurts on the market, and some have been ‘corrupted’ with sugar and artificial ingredients.
 The market’s Greek yogurt spectrum ranges from awesome to junk!
 True Greek yogurt is strained in such a way that gives it its trademark thick, rich texture, as well as much higher levels of protein than regular yogurt.
-To avoid this rather time-consuming and more expensive process, some companies omit that step and simply thicken the yogurt with corn starch, pectin, carob bean gum, and/or gelatin, which results in more carbs and sugar than protein.
+To avoid this rather time-consuming and more expensive process, some companies shorten that step and finish thickening the yogurt with cornstarch, pectin, carob bean gum, and/or gelatin, which results in less yogurt made naturally with cultures and more thickeners.
 Below are some simple rules to help you choose the healthiest strained (Greek and Icelandic style) yogurt.

 2) Choose yogurt that is low in sugar.
 Plain yogurt is the best choice since it doesn’t have added sugar.
-Try adding fruit, or a small amount of fruit juice sweetened jam, raw honey (not for babies), or pure maple syrup (the real stuff) to plain strained yogurt.
+Try adding fruit, fruit syrup made with real fruit like my easy Blueberry Sauce, fruit juice sweetened (low-sugar) jam, raw honey (not for babies), or pure maple syrup (the real stuff) to plain strained yogurt.
 Avoid any yogurt that lists sugar as the first ingredient.
 Using the grams of sugar listed on the label as a guide, a standard 5.3 oz individual container of yogurt should contain no more than 18 grams of sugar, and ideally less than 13 grams.
 Be aware that between 6 – 9 grams of sugar actually occur naturally in a 6-ounce container of plain regular yogurt and more may come from the fruit itself, but we are interested in reducing the added sugar beyond that amount.
 Remember to notice the serving size on the label when looking for the amount of sugar present.
 Most of the individual cups are 5.3 oz, but a few still remain 6 oz.
 The larger 35.3 oz containers of yogurt use 1 cup as the serving size, so they list more grams of sugar per serving.
 Shoot for less than 25 grams of sugar per cup, but less than 20 grams of sugar per cup is ideal.
-Hopefully some of that sugar comes from real fruit.
+Hopefully, some of that sugar comes from real fruit.

 3) Buy yogurt with real fruit.
 Yogurt should have real fruit instead of a mix of sugar and food coloring or vegetable juice.
 Make sure you see actual fruit on the list of ingredients, ideally before any added sugars.